susi-dgr/BVA2/Exercises/Ex_2_1/Ex2_1_Danninger.md

     <img src="img/lower_yellow.png" width="300">
   - `upper_yellow = np.array([100, 255, 255])` \
     <img src="img/upper_yellow.png" width="300">
-- The mask is then created by using the `cv2.inRange()` function, which creates a binary mask.
+- The mask is then created by using the `cv2.inRange()` function, which creates a binary mask where the pixels within the specified color range are set to 255 (white) and all other pixels are set to 0 (black).

 ### Ball Detection and Center Distance Calculation
 - With `cv2.findContours(mask, cv2.RETR_EXTERNAL, cv2.CHAIN_APPROX_SIMPLE)` the contours of the ball are calculated. `RETR_EXTERNAL` is used to only get the outer contours and `CHAIN_APPROX_SIMPLE` is used to compress the contour points.
 - Since the segmentation does not always return a perfect circle (e.g. when the ball is partly hidden), `cv2.minEnclosingCircle()` is used to get the smallest enclosing circle of the contour.
-- The circle mask is created for visualization purposes.
+- The circle mask is created.
 - After calculating the center of the bounding box and the center of the segmented circle, the distance between the two centers is calculated using the Euclidean distance formula.

 ### Visualization